Sourdough Spelt Honey Carrot Cake

 1. Mix milk and starter together in a big glass mixing bowl.
 Add 2 cups spelt, mix well, cover the bowl with plastic so it doesn’t form a crust and leave to sour overnight (approx 12hrs).

 2. In the morning, take out the eggs so they can come to room temperature.
 Shred your carrots, finer shreds will work best.
 Warm the coconut oil if necessary, as it should be liquid.
 You may also measure out the the extracts, salt/spices and carrots at this time.

 3. Cream the honey and coconut oil together in another big mixing bowl.
 Add the eggs and mix together well.
-Add in your extracts, salt and spices and mix well.
-Add in your shredded carrots and mix well.
+Add in your extracts, salt, spices, and shredded carrots, then mix well.

 4. Preheat your oven to 350o and grease your cake pans.
 I used butter.
 You may line them if you wish.

 5. Once oven is done preheating, add the two teaspoons of baking soda, mix well, let foam for a sec and distribute evenly among the 3 cake pans.